compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 The story of how the database came around is fascinating.
 It sheds light on the author's mindset and SQLite general coding culture.

-DRH holds a computer science doctorate.
+DRH holds a computer science doctorate in computational linguistics whithout taking prior programming courses.
+He also has a masters in electrical engineering and went to work for Bell Labs!
+[9]

 Since his early days he was very dedicated.
 He dropped out of academia as the race was full of candidates.
 He turned to consulting.
 During that time, he was signed a software contract with shipyard _Bath Iron Works_.